HBO Max: The 29 Best TV Shows to Watch

 Our Flag Means Death (2022- )

 In this comedy set on the high seas, Rhys Darby plays Stede Bonnet, an aristocrat who abandons his cushy life and family to become the captain of a pirate ship.
 Spoiler: He hilariously bumbles through the gig.
-Under Bonnet's leadership, the show's seafaring crew is far from the tough, swashbuckling group you might encounter in something like Pirates of The Caribbean (they spend their downtime hand-sewing and enjoy a competently-narrated bedtime story).
+Under Bonnet's leadership, the show's seafaring crew is far from the tough, swashbuckling group you might encounter in something like Pirates of the Caribbean (they spend their downtime hand-sewing, and they enjoy a competently narrated bedtime story).
 It all leads to plenty of laugh-out-loud moments.
 Game of Thrones fans may spot Hodor actor Kristian Nairn hanging out among the crew, and the series also stars Taika Waititi as Blackbeard.

 Hacks (2021- )